NGC 1407

-NGC 1407 is an elliptical galaxy in Eridanus.
+NGC 1407 is an elliptical galaxy in the equatorial constellation of Eridanus.
 It is at a distance of 76 million light-years from Earth.
 It is the brightest galaxy in the NGC 1407 Group, part of the Eridanus Group, with NGC 1407 being its brightest member.
 NGC 1400, the second-brightest of the group lies 11.8 arcmin away.

 NGC 1407 is X-ray luminous, with high hot gas Fe abundance, and with evidence of recurrent radio outbursts.
 In the central area of the galaxy are present old stars, with mean age 12.0 ± 1.1 Gyrs, that are metal rich and with supersolar abundances of α-elements.
 Observations indicate that NGC 1407 hasn't recently undergone strong star-formation activity.
 The galaxy hosts a supermassive black hole with a mass 1.12 ± 0.42 billion solar masses, based on velocity dispersion.

 The galaxy was discovered by 6 October 1785 by William Herschel.